visgl/luma.gl/docs/api-reference/webgl/vertex-array-object.md

 ## Remarks
 * The raw WebGL APIs for are working with `WebGLVertexArrayObject`s are exposed differently in the WebGL1 extension and WebGL2.
-The luma.gl `VertexArrayObject` class transparently handles the necessary API detection and selection.
+As always, the luma.gl `VertexArrayObject` class transparently handles the necessary API detection and selection.